-And this is Ryanair's booking form:
+And the second is Ryanair's booking form:

 They are both designed to accomplish the same thing - book a flight.
-Which one, do you think has a better conversion rate - the one with 13 confusing form fields or the one with two fields?
+Which one do you think has a better conversion rate - the one with 13 confusing form fields or the one with two fields?